rickgennis/managebackups/src/managebackups.1.md

 : Create a gzipped backup of /Users and /var in /opt/backups/YYYY/MM/DD/mymac-YYYYMMDD-HH:MM:SS.tgz.
 Upon success copy the file to the vaultserver's /mydata directory.
 Upon failure notify me with email and via a script that pushes an alert to my phone.

 **managebackups -p mymac --daily 10 --prune --fp**
 : Re-run the mymac profile that was saved in the previous example with all of its options, but override the daily retention quota, effectively having **managebackups** delete dailies that are older than 10 days.
 Also include the Failsafe Paranoid check to make certain a recent backup was taken before removing any older files.
-Because **--save** was not specified the **--daily 10** (and paranoid setting) is only for this run and doesn't become part of the mymac profile moving forward.
+Because **--save** was not specified the **--daily 10** and paranoid setting are only for this run and don't become part of the mymac profile moving forward.

 **managebackups -p mymac -q**
 : Re-run the mymac profile with its last saved configuration (i.e. what's in example #2, not #3).
 Quiet mode disables all screen output except for errors.

 **managebackups -a -x**
 : Execute all currently defined profiles.
-If the above three examples had been run previously two profiles (homedirs & mymac) would have been defined, each with the associated parameters on their respective **--save** runs.
+If the above examples had been run previously two profiles (homedirs & mymac) would have been defined, each with the associated parameters on their respective **--save** runs.
 This **-a** invocation would run through each of those profiles sequentially performing the configured pruning, hard linking and backups. **-x** locks each profile as it runs (including "all") so that the same profile can't be kicked off again until this run has finished.

 **managebackups -a --nobackup**
 : Execute all currently defined profiles but don't perform backups -- only pruning and linking as configured within each profile.